Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Proofs of the technical results

-Where the first term goes to zero by the dominated convergence theorem using the bound 2 and (**).
+\endgroup almost surely.
+Thus, Where the first term goes to zero by the dominated convergence theorem using the bound 2 and (**).
 The second term goes to zero by (*).
 Hence, the proof by induction is complete.
 Q.E.D.

-{\bf Proofs of Theorems 4 and 5.}
+\subsection{\bf Proofs of Theorems 4 and 5.}